Pineapple Upside Down Cake

 Line an 8 or 9-inch square or round pan with parchment paper (it’s ok if the paper goes over the edges).

-Sprinkle 1/4 cup of coconut sugar on the bottom of the parchment paper.
+Sprinkle 1/4 cup of date sugar on the bottom of the parchment paper.

 Peel and core the fresh pineapple or cut the skin off the pineapple and cut into 3/4 inch slices.
 Cut around the core and into pieces.
 Arrange the pieces on top of the sugar in the pan filling up all the space (it’s like a puzzle..start on the outside and work the pieces inward to the center.
 Remember, pineapple is the star so fill the entire space).
 Set aside.

-In a small bowl, place the non-dairy milk and apple cider vinegar.
+In a small bowl, place the non-dairy milk, flaxseed meal, and apple cider vinegar.
 Whisk for about 10 seconds and set aside.

-In a medium-sized mixing bowl, place the cake flour, baking powder, cinnamon, nutmeg, cloves, and 1/4 cup of the coconut sugar.
+In a medium-sized mixing bowl, place the cake flour, baking powder, cinnamon, nutmeg, cloves, and 1/4 cup of the date sugar.
 Whisk to blend.

 Add the oil, applesauce, and vanilla extract to the milk and vinegar mixture.
 Whisk to blend.
 Pour the liquid into the dry ingredients and using a spoon, stir until blended (don’t over mix).
 Pour the batter over the pineapple slices and spread the batter over the pineapple slices to the edges.